ElliotOusley/CS362_Team_11_Project/README.md

 A guide on gameplay features can be found in our [wiki page](https://github.com/ElliotOusley/CS362_Team_11_Project/wiki)

-# Itch.io
+# Itch.io (Web Version)

-For easy downloads, visit our [itch.io page](https://elliot-ousley.itch.io/codequest?secret=jcvzabSa7tMD79NWAInWcEflRc)
+To play CodeQuest in your browser, visit our [itch.io page](https://elliot-ousley.itch.io/codequest?secret=jcvzabSa7tMD79NWAInWcEflRc)

 # Testing